cross-org/jwt/README.md

     // The desired length of the RSA modulus in bits.
 Larger values offer greater
     // security, but impact performance.
 A common default is 2048. modulusLength?: number;
+    // If true, allows generation of key pairs with modulus length shorter than recommended security guidelines.
+    // Use with caution, as shorter lengths are less secure. allowInsecureModulusLengths?: boolean;
 }
 ```